chopsueey/chopsueey/README.md

+# Experience with:

-# experience with: babylonjs engine, npm, sass, bootstrap, DOM-manipulation
+babylonjs engine, npm, sass, bootstrap, DOM-manipulation

-## in the process of becoming a MERN-fullstack-wevdeveloper
+## In the process of:

+becoming a MERN-fullstack-wevdeveloper

  ### Social
 [twitter](www.twitter.com "twitter")